rust-lang/rustc-dev-guide/src/getting-started.md

 writing `r? @user` (e.g. `r? @eddyb`) in either the original post or a followup comment (you can see [this comment][r?] for example).

-Please note that the reviewers are humans, who for the most part work on `rustc` in their free time.
+Please note that the reviewers are humans who, for the most part work, on `rustc` in their free time.
 This means that they can take some time to respond and review your PR.
 It also means that reviewers can miss some PRs that are assigned to them.